 My main project was to find Today's Grandmasters of Art.
 It does not matter where I was looking for, I could not find references other than the past masters.

 Surely I should find some great artists of today!

 I did and the idea of creating TODAY'S GRANDMASTERS OF FINE ART was born.

 I want the World to be once more educated in Fine Art.
 I am fighting back in the name of all artists who believe in their Craft and dedicate their lives to well executed work.

 It is a rebellion to those who have tried to kill artists of Fine Art.

 Curators: Beatrice Cloake NAPA FRSA

-Now In partnership with David Poxon NI NWS
+Now In partnership with David Poxon RI NWS